Dominik-Schwoerer/FinTech_Project/README.md

 # **Overall Results Summary:**

-The overall goal of the FinTech project is to combine the technical PostgreSQL skills with the business need for risk management and reporting obligations in a lending company.
+The overall goal of the FinTech project is to combine the technical PostgreSQL skills with the business needs for risk management and reporting obligations in a hypothetical lending company.
-Despite the uniqueness of the data set for a specific loan model, the approach and reports can be adjusted for other loan models.
-Hence, the skills showcased during the project are transferable not only for other lending models, but any business model with reports on customer acquisition and/ or sales performance.
+Despite the uniqueness of the dataset for a specific lending model, the approach and reports can be adapted for other loan models.
+Therefore, the skills demonstrated during the project are transferable not only for other lending models, but to any business model that reports on customer acquisition and/ or sales performance.

 # **Futher Analysis:**

 1. Adjust reporting periodes for sales and portfolio reports: weekly, bi-weekly quaterly, annual
 2. Add historic exchange rates.
 3. Add further loan data for existing customers (returning customers):
-4. Add cohort-analysis for different monthly cohorts and/ or channel
+4. (3.1.)
+Add cohort-analysis for different monthly cohorts and/ or channel
-5. Add sales reports for time between loan maturity and second loan payout
+5. (3.2.)
+Add sales reports for time between loan maturity and second loan payout
-6. Understand repayment behavior of customers (potentilly add cohorts)
+6. (3.3.)
+Understand repayment behavior of customers (potentilly add cohorts)
+7. Add interest payments to the transactions table.
+(Not added due to increased complexity in creating the dataset.)

 # **Appendix:**